espressif/arduino-esp32/docs/en/troubleshooting.rst

 - For QSPI go to Tools > PSRAM > QSPI PSRAM
 - For OPI go to Tools > PSRAM > OPI PSRAM

-For M5UnitCamS3, make sure to select the board as "M5UnitCamS3" in the Arduino IDE and set the PSRAM option to "OPI PSRAM".
-This will help avoid compatibility issues.

 Note that WROOM-2 has always OPI.

 +---------+--------+------------+-------+